 - You're only responsible for paying your share of the cost (like copayments, coinsurance, and deductible that you would pay if the provider or facility was in-network).
-Your health plan will pay any additional costs to out-of-network providers and facilities directly. - Generally, your health plan must: - Cover emergency services without requiring you to get approval for services in advance (also known as "prior authorization"). - Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your in-network deductible and out-of-pocket limit.
+Your health plan will pay any additional costs to out-of-network providers and facilities directly. - Generally, your health plan must: - Cover emergency services without requiring you to get approval for services in advance (also known as "prior authorization"). - Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out of network services toward your in-network deductible and out-of-pocket limit.

 If you believe you've been wrongly billed, you may file a complaint with your health insurer with a copy of the bill.
-If you do not agree with your health insurer's response, you can contact the Missouri Department of Commerce and Insurance at: 1-800-726-7390 or by visiting https://insurance.mo.gov/
+If you do not agree with your health insurer's response, you can file a complaint with the Missouri Department of Commerce and Insurance 800-726-7390 or online at:

+https://insurance.mo.gov/consumers/complaints/index.php